 The Court, having considered the evidence and arguments of counsel, orally issued its tentative decision on November 4, 2015 upon the conclusion of trial.
-For the reasons described in further detail below, the Court now issues its Statement of Decision and hereby affirms and confirms its previous statements of decision from earlier trial phases, with the exception of its revised findings regarding Phelan Piñon Hills Community Services District ("Phelan").
+For the reasons described in further detail below, the Court now issues its Statement of Decision and hereby affirms and confirms its previous statements of decision from earlier trial phases.